sjohns2020/spooky_books/README.md

 - Integrated a postgres database.
 - Made Regular commits and worked on features in branches.
 - Used TDD and wrote up unit tests for models and views and API tests for api views.
-- implemented Filtering of books by title, author name and isbn.
+- Implemented Filtering of books by title, author name and isbn.
 - Built a full stack Django catalogue system following RESTfull routing conventions to ensure the system was easy to understand by other developers, maintainable and scalable.
 - Added DRF and build the API in a separate app to be tested and treated as a separate concern.
 - Used swagger and open AI to create API documentation.